Needle Manufacturers

 There was only one needle manufacturer who used brass needle cases in a significant way to market needles and that was William Avery.
 His biggest competition came from H. Milward & Sons and W. Hall & Co, two of the largest needle manufacturers in Redditch at the time.
 Of the 18 needle case designs found with the Milward name, 12 were designed/patented by someone else (only 3 of these were exclusive for Milward), including 7 that were designed/patented by Avery.
 Of the remaining 5 Milward signed items, 4 were basically the same design, the Fan which has 6 varieties of brass covers (2 versions are not signed).
 Therefore Milward only had 4 truly unique needle case designs with his name compared to Avery’s 75.
 Now let’s take a look at Hall.
 All 8 needle cases with Hall’s name were designed by someone else; 1 by Avery, 2 by Birmingham companies, 2 by a Liverpool firm and the designer/patentee for the remaining 3 is unknown; only 4 were exclusive designs.
 Statistically Avery’s name was on over 1800% ( Hall's 4 x 1800% = 72) more unique needle case designs than his closest competition.
 Avery really didn’t have any serious competition from the other needle manufacturers.

-NOTE: Only needle cases known to exist were include in the analysis of needle manufacturers (patented only items were not included).
-See Needle Manufacturer Data and W. Avery & Son Data for details.
+(NOTE: Only needle cases known to exist stamped with a name were include in the analysis of needle manufacturers (patented only items and items without a company name stamped on the needle cases were not included).
+See Needle Manufacturer Data or W. Avery & Son Data for details.